Admissions & Housing

 - Greater than dishonorable military discharge

-The average length of stay at the Larson Home, which is staffed 24 hours a day, seven days a week, is eight to nine months.
+Length of stay at the Larson Home, which is staffed 24 hours a day, seven days a week, varies depending on the model of programming a veteran is enrolled in.

 Contact our Intake Coordinator at 630-871-8387 to complete an application.